-Negative thought patterns can and do impact our sobriety and our entire life.
+Negative thought patterns can and do impact your sobriety–and your life.

 We all have a constant internal dialogue going on in our heads.
-Becoming aware of our thoughts is imperative for living a content, clean and sober life.
+Becoming aware of our thoughts is imperative for living a content, sober life.
 The law of attraction states that our thoughts make our reality.
 Therefore, if we think positively, positive things will occur.
-On the other hand, if our thinking pattern is negative, that will be self-fulfilling also.
-“Stinking thinking” is the term coined in twelve step programs for negative self-talk.
-Stinking thinking can make our life and world miserable, and lead us right into a relapse.
+On the other hand, if our thinking pattern is negative, we will perceive the things and people around us in a negative way.
+“Stinking thinking” is the term coined in twelve-step programs for negative self-talk.
+Stinking thinking can make our life and world miserable and lead us right into a relapse.

 There are many types of negative thinking.
 Here a just a few: